saksh-aam/Huffman-Compression-with-Password-Protection/README.md

-# Huffman-Compressor-Decompressor & Password Protection
+# Huffman-Compressor-Decompressor with Password Protection

 The compressor component of the tool compresses the input data and stores it as a series of bytes in a .bin file.
 The decompressor component first reads the key-value pair of the character-to-binary string and then decompresses the data byte by byte.